jeyanthit/jeyanthit/README.md

 🚀 I'm always learning and evolving with the latest technologies in Python, Data Science, and AI.
 Check out my Tableau Data Visualizations to see some of the work I’ve been doing:

-## 🔍 Check out my Tableau Data Visualizations:
+## 🔍 Check out my Tableau Data Visualizations by clicking the button below:
 ## [![Tableau Public Profile](https://img.shields.io/badge/Tableau-Public-blue)](https://public.tableau.com/app/profile/jeyanthi.thiagarajan/vizzes)

 - 🔭 I’m currently working on Recommender Systems